Many tourist who are not familiar with Africa ask the question – what is a safari?

 The accommodation on safaris vary depending on your trip.
 Anything from basic two man tents through to tented camps and luxury lodges with en suite bathrooms.
 Certainly there is something to suit everyone!

-Types of Safaris can you go on?
+What types of Safari Trips can you go on?

-The term safari is a type of experience where you have the opportunity to observe and photograph wildlife.
+The term SAFARI is a type of experience where you have the opportunity to observe and photograph wildlife.
 An African safari in an overland truck is an adventure with lots of sightseeing and activities.
 Specialist forms of safaris cater for a variety of needs and budgets.

 Some examples include migratory safaris, birding, medical safaris, hiking, culinary, family, horse back and photographic safaris.
 A safari tour can range is length from a couple of days to longer overland trips.
 While the longer safari tours traverse over numerous countries and include 1-2 months of travel.

-What is a Camping Overland Safari?
+What is a Camping Overland Safari Trip?